Advice & Tips

 Signature Tiffany designs are instantly recognizable, and Tiffany style glass finds its way into all categories of lighting.
 The beauty is timeless, and original Tiffany lamps fetch large sums today.

 Our American Lighting Association trained lighting consultants can answer all your questions about Tiffany style lighting.
-Just contact us or visit a LAMPS PLUS store near you.
-We are here to help!
+Just contact us or visit one of our lamp stores near you.
+We're here to help!